linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 2. Select **Equalizer**.

-3. You can switch on equalizer, customize "Preamplifier" values and frequencies, or select a music mode and click **Save**.
+3. You can switch on equalizer, customize "Preamplifier" values and frequencies or select a music mode.
+Click **Save**.

 4. Click **Restore Defaults** to restore the default settings.